9dots/9dots.io-pages/OiQezr2.md

 2. Explain that the robot uses sensors to mimic human senses and allow it to react to its surroundings.
 	- The touch sensor can let the robot know when it has run into a wall.

-2. The goal of the day will be to make a robot that can run into as many walls as possible in 1 minute.
+2. The goal of the day is to make a robot that can run into as many walls as possible in 1 minute.

 ## Explore - 5 minutes
 Review the definition of an attachment for a robot and then give students time to create a touch sensor attachment.

 1. An attachment is a lego structure added to the robot that gives it the ability to complete more tasks.
-	- This attachment will not be used at the same time as their push attachments.
+	- This attachment can not be used at the same time as their push attachments.
     - Different attachments are used to solve different problems.

 2. Students have five minutes to attempt to attach the touch sensor to their robot.
-The touch sensor should be connected to the front of their robot so that when it runs into a wall it will get pressed.
+The touch sensor should be connected to the front of their robot so that when it runs into a wall it gets pressed.

 ## Explain - 15 minutes
 Start out by reviewing what they already know about programming the robot.
 Then, discuss what behaviors are necessary to accomplish the goal for today.
 Finally, show them how to program those behaviors and play a game to reinforce learning.